mathis2001/Androholic/README.md

                         Optional delay (in seconds) between each input.
   --overwrite           Overwrite previous input between each try.
-  --pop-up              clic on 'enter' if there is a pop-up between every try
+  --pop-up              clic on 'enter' if there is a pop-up between every try --semi-automated SEMI_AUTOMATED
+                        If the pop-up need multiple 'enter' keypress, give a word from the error message.
+  --tabs-after-input TABS_AFTER_INPUT
+                        If the focus is losed after the text/code is typed, Number of tabs needed to focus on the validation button.
 ```

 ## Screenshots and records